What Leads to Administrative Bloat? A Dynamic Model of Administrative Cost and Waste: Materials and Methods

-Consistent with insights from \textcite{march2000dynamics}, we assume that organizations give more priority to creating new processes when existing ones fail to solve the organization's problems.
-We consider the organization's problem space ($S$) to shrink with useful processes ($R_u$) with diminishing returns.
-We operationalize this consideration with the decaying exponential function, $S = e^{-a R_u}$, where $a$ is a positive parameter.
-Considering the priority of process creation increases with unsolved problem space monotonically, we use the same formulation as in the priority of pruning, $\tilde c = S^{-\log(\gamma_c)}$, represented by the same function in Figure~\ref{fig:schematic_diagram}(C).
-The parameter $\gamma_c$, also between 0 and 1, is the \textbf{creation propensity} of the organizations, reflecting the tendency of the organizations to create processes in response to problems.
+Following March et al.'s findings, we assume that organizations assign greater priority to creating new processes when confronted with more unresolved problems.
+The volume of unresolved problems ($U$) should shrink with the number of useful processes, $R_u$, with diminishing returns.
+We operationalize this consideration with the decaying exponential function, $U = e^{-a R_u}$, where $a$ is a positive parameter denoting process effectiveness.
+Considering the priority of process creation increases with unsolved problem space monotonically, we use the same formulation as in the priority of pruning, $\tilde c = U^{-\log(\gamma_c)}$, represented by the same function in Fig.~\ref{fig:gamma_function}.
+The parameter $\gamma_c$, also between 0 and 1, is the \textbf{creation propensity} of the organization, reflecting the tendency of the organization to create processes in response to problems.
 This parameter reflects managerial discretion in preempting issues through process creation versus addressing them ad hoc.

 We consider the priority of direct production, $\tilde d$, to be a decision parameter set by the organization's management.